 As a soloist, Caspar has performed piano concertos by Prokofiev, Mendelssohn and Poulenc.
 He is also a passionate chamber music player and frequently plays with acclaimed musicians from all over the world.
 Caspar was invited to play at several national and international music festivals, such as the International Chamber Music Festival Schiermonnikoog and Wonderfeel in the Netherlands, the Aurora Festival in Sweden, the International Medtner Festival in London, and Verão Clássico in Lisbon.

 In February 2018 Caspar’s debut-album Ego was released by 7MNTN Records.
 The CD featured works by the Russian composer Nikolai Medtner.
-The recording was received with critical acclaim; Luister rewarded it with a 10 and Gramophone wrote “Vos' kinship with the composer's personality comes over in the pieces performed here.
-He brings out its constantly changing moods with flair and clear affection.
+The recording was received with critical acclaim; Luister rewarded it with a 10 and Gramophone wrote "Vos brings out [the music's] constantly changing moods with flair and clear affection.
 Caspar conveys the sense of surge and repose, mystery and exaltation that is such a hallmark of this composer."

 Last March Caspar released his second album Restart, dedicated to the Catalan composer Frederic Mompou.
 The Dutch newspaper NRC called Restart "an album to cherish" and Trouw wrote "Vos proves himself to be one of the best Dutch pianists of his generation."

-Caspar followed masterclasses with internationally renowned pianists like Dimitri Bashkirov, Pavel Nersessian, Matti Raekallio, Eldar Nebolsin, Denis Pascal, Noam Greenberg, and Pascal Devoyon.
+Caspar followed masterclasses with internationally renowned pianists like Dimitri Bashkirov, Ferenc Rados, Pavel Nersessian, Matti Raekallio, Eldar Nebolsin, Denis Pascal, Noam Greenberg, and Pascal Devoyon.
 Caspar has worked extensively on Medtner’s music with Nikolai Lugansky and Severin von Eckardstein.